postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 You'll get a notification if you get tagged in a comment.
 If you don't have access to the collection you've been tagged on, you'll have to request access before you can read the comment.

-## Reading comments in the app & dashboard
+## Reading comments in the app and on the Dashboard

 You can see comments made by teammates on requests and collections in the Postman app or the [Postman dashboard](https://app.getpostman.com).